-In January 2017, the FASB issued ASU 2017-04 "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment" ASU 2017-04 simplifies the subsequent measurement of goodwill by eliminating Step 2 from the goodwill impairment test.
+In January 2017, the FASB issued ASU No. 2017-04 "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment".
+The amendment simplifies the subsequent measurement of goodwill by eliminating Step 2 from the goodwill impairment test.
 Instead an entity should perform its goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 We are required to apply the amendments for the annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
-We have evaluated this standard and believe it will not have a material impact on our consolidated financial position or results of operation.
+We have evaluated this standard and believe it will not have a material impact on our consolidated financial statements.